XDagger/xdagj/docs/XDAGJ_A_new_DAG_based_cryptocurrency_en.md

 ![](img/xdag/XDAG_first.png)
-# XDAG: A new DAG-based cryptocurrency
+# XDAG: A New DAG-Based Cryptocurrency

 ## Introduction

-XDAG is a new generation public chain based on Directed Acyclic Graph (DAG) infrastructure, and is the first mineable, pure community-driven DAG+POW project, with the main network launched in January 2018.
-The maximum XDAG supply is approximately 1.446294144 billion .XDAG has no project sponsor, no ICO, no private placement, no pre-mining, and is developed and maintained by geek enthusiasts from all over the world, which is truly decentralized, efficient, secure and fair.
-Although XDAG is a DAG project, its transaction model is similar to Bitcoin's UTXO, and the development of the project also has some similarities with Bitcoin's.
+XDAG is a new generation public chain based on directed acyclic graph (DAG) infrastructure.
+It is the first mineable, pure community-driven DAG+POW project, with the main network launched in January 2018.
+The maximum supply of XDAG is approximately 1.446294144 billion.
+XDAG has no project sponsor, no ICO, no private placement, and no pre-mining.
+It is developed and maintained by blockchain enthusiasts from all over the world, making it truly decentralized, efficient, secure, and fair.
+Although XDAG is a DAG project, its transaction model is similar to Bitcoin's UTXO, and the development of the project shares some similarities with Bitcoin.

 ## The Legend of XDAG

-XDAG was started in September 2017 by a math professor in a Russian university who used the name of Cheatoshi.
-Because he was not satified by the cryptocurrency projects at that time, he wanted to make a cryptocurrency project of his own.
-He chose DAG and used PoW.
-Cheatoshi spent three months to complete the project but failed on launching in December 2017.
-After Cheatoshi spent a few days to debug, XDAG network successfully start in January 2018.
+XDAG was started in September 2017 by a math professor at a Russian university using the name Cheatoshi.
+Because he was dissatisfied with the cryptocurrency projects of that time, he decided to create his cryptocurrency project using DAG and PoW.
+Cheatoshi spent three months completing the project but failed to launch it in December 2017.
+After debugging for a few days, the XDAG network successfully launched in January 2018.

-On January 5, 2018, Cheatoshi posted the XDAG founding post in the BitcoinTalk forum, claiming to create a fair cryptocurrency system based on DAG technology.
-At that time, everyone was communicating on bitcointalk, and in February 2018, Cheatoshi open-sourced the project for the community to participate in contributing, after which the community migrated the project to Github.Then Cheatoshi disappeared and leaved the project was completely transfered to the community to manage.
+On January 5, 2018, Cheatoshi posted the founding post of XDAG in the Bitcointalk forum, declaring that he intended to create a fair cryptocurrency system based on DAG technology.
+At that time, everyone was communicating on Bitcointalk.
+In February 2018, Cheatoshi open-sourced the project, allowing the community to participate and contribute.
+Afterward, the community migrated the project to Github.
+Cheatoshi then disappeared, leaving the project completely transferred to the community to manage.
 This experience is very similar to that of Satoshi Nakamoto.

 Salute to Cheatoshi.

-XDAG is the first DAG to support mining (IOTA is not really mining), while there is no pre-mining, no ICO, and is completely community-driven, no sponsor or investors to promote.
-XDAG is currently being continuously developed and maintained by a group of developers who love blockchain and persist in the ideal of decentralization.
+XDAG is the first DAG to support mining (IOTA doesn't really use mining), while having no pre-mining and no ICO, and being completely community-driven with no sponsors or investors.
+XDAG is currently being continuously developed and maintained by a group of blockchain developers who persist in the ideal of decentralization.

-## Current Issues of Decentralized Technology
+## Current Issues with Decentralized Technology

-Although the industry has developed over the years, blockchain technology based on blockchain itself has many problems, and these problems are becoming more and more serious with the expansion of scale.The current problems encountered are mainly in the following two areas.
+Despite the industry's advancements, blockchain technology itself has various issues that are becoming increasingly critical as implementation scales up.
+Two primary problems are currently being encountered:

-1. The TPS bottleneck of blockchain itself limits the performance of blockchain technology.
+1. The TPS bottleneck of the blockchain limits the performance of blockchain technology by allowing a limited number of transactions to be processed simultaneously.
-2. The long confirmation time of blockchain also limits the scatibility of blockchain technology.
+2. The long confirmation time of the blockchain hampers the scalability of blockchain technology as users face slow transactions and high fees.

-Although many blockchain developers in the industry are trying to find various technical means to solve these problems, but from the current state of technical development, various attempts have not made breakthrough progress.
 ![State-of-The-art](img/xdag/XDAG_second.png)

 The current approaches tried include.